seviet/landingpage/azure/refarch-main.md

 ### IaaS Architecture

-In Azure, you will need some architectural constructs to deploy products in:
+In Azure, you will need some architectural constructs to deploy PCF:

-  - (1) Service Principal account in a Azure Active Directory (ADD) application for BOSH to use to deploy PCF with.
-Documentation for creating the Service Principal can be found  [here](http://docs-pcf-review.cfapps.io/pivotalcf/1-8/customizing/azure-prepare-env.html)
+  - (1) Service Principal Account in a Azure Active Directory (ADD) application for BOSH to use to deploy PCF with.
+Documentation for creating the Service Principal can be found  [here](http://docs.pivotal.io/pivotalcf/1-8/customizing/azure-prepare-env.html)
   - (1) Resource Group per PCF installation.
   - (\*) Availability Sets created by BOSH for each deployment job type
   - (1) Virtual Network (vnet) with a large range of address space that will be sub-divided